 Course overview

-This course offers a broad introduction to scientific illustration applied to Biological Sciences, and to a lesser degree, Palaeontology.
+This course offers a broad introduction to scientific illustration applied to Biological Sciences and, to a lesser degree, Palaeontology.

 Practical examples will be selected based on the applicants’ interests and suggestions.
 This course is of intermediate level, some basic experience with illustration is recommended.